TylerRenfro/portfolio-2023/_written-comm/qualitative-surveys.md

     - question: I feel confident in the performance of my team and their reliability
       number: 5
 additionalComments:
     - comment: There needs to be more design, collaboration, discussion when business presents a request.
 Additionally we need time to revisit our tech debt and developer experience.
-I feel like things are heading in the right direction and improving but PPS has never had process in place for our lifecycle that leads to quality solutions.
+I feel like things are heading in the right direction and improving but […] has never had process in place for our lifecycle that leads to quality solutions.
     - comment: Have clear requirements that have been thoroughly reviewed and approved by all stakeholders (executive, biz, UI/UX, product) before they are delivered to the scrum team.
 Switch to Kanban or another simplified process until we get a predictable, working process.
 Eliminate the product roadmap until product proves they can do their job.
     - comment: We need to be sure that stories are fully detailed with specific and clear requirements before they get to the development team.
 The dev team is not responsible for "design and implementation" of features and enhancements.
 They need clear direction outlined in the stories so there is no question that we are delivering what the business needs, not what we think they would want.
     - comment: The numbers wouldn't change drastically if I were less frustrated.
 We have legitimate issues that are and will continue to plague the development team.